Enhancing Vision Foundation Models via Multimodal Continual Pre-Training: Introduction

 \section{Introduction}

 Pre-training Vision Foundation Models (VFMs) capable of extracting transferable representations for various downstream tasks has been a long pursuit of the computer vision community.
-The key to pre-training is to scale up models and data through constructing strong supervisory signals with weak-strong augmentations in vision-only pretraining~\cite{dino, dinov2, he2020moco,chen2020simclr} or cross-modality alignment in vision-language pre-training~\cite{clip, siglip, siglip2}.
-These VFMs often demonstrate strong performance for a variety of downstream tasks, and can be easily combined with Large Language Models (LLMs) by designing lightweight adapters that project visual features into text space, serving as the ``eyes'' of language models.
+The key to pre-training is to scale up models and data through constructing strong supervisory signals with weak-strong augmentations in vision-only pretraining~\cite{dino,dinov2,he2020moco,chen2020simclr} or cross-modality alignment in vision-language pre-training~\cite{clip,siglip,siglip2,aimv2}.
+These VFMs often demonstrate strong performance for a variety of downstream tasks, and can be combined with Large Language Models (LLMs) by designing adapters that project visual features into text space.

-In this paper, we revisit these widely used VFMs such as vision-only pre-training DINOv2~\cite{dinov2} and vision-language pre-training SigLIP~\cite{siglip}.
+In this paper, we revisit these widely used VFMs such as vision-only pre-training DINOv2~\cite{dinov2}, vision-language pre-training SigLIP~\cite{siglip} and AIMv2~\cite{aimv2}.
 We argue that these prevailing VFMs, regardless of their pre-training procedures, can be further boosted through continual multimodal pre-training.
 This allows VFMs to (1) better process visual inputs of arbitrary sizes without requiring resizing, when used as vision encoders of LMMs; (2) produce outputs that are more aligned with language representations, thereby improving multimodal understanding, significantly benefiting encoders from vision-only pre-training.